dasistdaniel/heavyrotation/README.md

 Changelog
 =============
+v 0.4
+added new type to config
+now you can html and xml

 v 0.3
 nearly complete rewrite, cleanup and a change in behaviour you now only need the correct config file and xpath to collect the